KJNB-CD: KJNB-CD history

-KJNE-LD history
+KJNE-LD / K22PF-D history

 As a TBN translator

 KJNE-LD was previously K54ER channel 54 and later, K42GX; during both instances, the station served as an owned-and-operated repeater of the Trinity Broadcasting Network, with all programming retransmitted from a satellite feed.
 K27FC, a defunct low-power station, also served as a TBN translator.
 In 2010, TBN closed down many of its low-powered repeaters due to ongoing economic problems.
 Many of these repeaters would be donated by TBN to the Minority Media and Television Council (MMTC), an organization designed to preserve equal opportunity and civil rights in the media.

 As a silent station

 The MMTC would later sell K42GX, along with three other translators in three other markets to New Moon Communications.
 They were WZMC-LP in Jackson, Tennessee, WDON-LP in Dothan, Alabama, and KUMK-LP in Ottumwa, Iowa.
 New Moon had the intent to convert them to NBC affiliates.

 After the transaction, on June 14, 2011, K42GX changed the station's callsign to KJNE-LP.
 The intent of KJNE-LP was to bring a local NBC affiliate to the small Jonesboro market.
 NBC was available locally on cable via either WMC-TV in Memphis, KYTV-TV in Springfield, or KARK-TV in Little Rock.
 For decades, WMC-TV serves as the default NBC station for Jonesboro.

 In September 2012, New Moon placed all its stations (including KJNE) up for sale.
 Jackson's WZMC-LP and Ottumwa's KUMK-LP had their licenses canceled at New Moon's request, while WDON-LP (now WRGX-LD) in Dothan signed on as an NBC affiliate after its sale to Gray Television.
 However, WNBJ-LD, another station unrelated to WZMC-LP, signed on in the Jackson, Tennessee, area to serve as an NBC affiliate for the market in October 2014.
 This was followed on January 24, 2018, by the relaunch of Fox affiliate KYOU-TV's second subchannel as the new NBC affiliate for the Ottumwa area.